What to Know Before Getting a Psychological Evaluation

 The Role of Other Mental Health Providers

 Many master’s-level clinicians (such as LPCs, LCSWs, and LMFTs) provide incredible therapy and support.
 Their work is essential, and many people benefit greatly from ongoing treatment with these providers.
-Psychological evaluations, however, often require a specific type of training focused on assessment, testing, and diagnosis.
+Psychological evaluations, however, often require a specific type of training focused on assessment, testing, and differential diagnosis.
 This difference is not about value or capability; it’s about scope and specialization.

 Why Psychological Evaluations Cost What They Do